ONSdigital/ons-schema-definitions/docs/dx-eq.rst

       The collection instrument ID - used by legacy downstream systems period
-      The collection period date in ISO 8601 version
+      The collection period date in ISO 8601

-    The version number of the schema definition used to generate and parse the schema. origin
-    The name or identifier of the data capture / data generator system.
-Currently, the only option for this is "eq" - however this allows us to futureproof for new collection instruments. submitted_at
+  submitted_at
     The datetime of submission by the respondent. metadata